 The School offers a comprehensive range of courses with major specialisations, as well as specialist industry-focussed degrees.
-Broad areas of study include Law, Planning and Business, with all courses delivering relevant theory, practical work experience and generic employability skills.
+Broad areas of study include Law, Management, Finance and Banking, Marketing and Commerce, with all courses delivering relevant theory, practical work experience and generic employability skills.

 ECU has been at the forefront of teacher education for over 100 years and the School of Education is the largest in Western Australia.
 Courses are available in a range of early childhood, primary and secondary education settings.

 One of the fastest-growing Engineering schools in Australia, with courses in the areas of civil, chemical, mechanical, electrical power, mechatronics, control and automation, electronics, communications, computer systems, naval architecture, marine and offshore engineering, and motorsports.

 The school is home to learning and research in medical, biomedical, exercise and sports science and paramedical science, with courses in medical science, human biology, emergency medical services, public health, nutrition, environmental health, occupational safety and health, exercise and sports science and occupational therapy.

 The school runs the largest undergraduate nursing program in Western Australia.
 A diverse and exciting mix of courses is offered to students, with courses being developed in consultation with industry groups and combining the latest theory with hands-on, practical experiences.

 The school offers a diverse range of industry-relevant courses with a strong emphasis on practical skills in the laboratory or field.
 Science-based courses are offered in the areas of computing, information science, security science, biology, environmental science, chemistry, mathematics and physics.